-Students must participate in sustained journalistic activity for a minimum of six weeks, work involving reporting, interviewing, researching, and writing factual news stories outside the classroom and beyond the University.
-Examples include interning at a major news organization, independent reporting and writing projects advised by a Princeton journalism instructor, or successful completion of a summer journalism seminar taught abroad.
-To fulfill this requirement, field experiences must be approved by the program director.
+Students must participate in sustained journalistic activity for a minimum of five weeks—doing work that involves reporting, interviewing, researching, writing, copy editing, web design, photography, videography, etc.—contributing to factual news stories outside the classroom and/or beyond the University.
+Examples include interning at a major news organization, working for a student publication, undertaking an independent reporting and writing project advised by a Princeton journalism instructor, or successfully completing a summer journalism seminar abroad.
+To fulfill this requirement, fieldwork experiences must be approved by the program director.

 3. Senior Colloquium

-During their senior year, students must produce a piece of journalism based on field reporting or reflecting on the challenges facing modern journalists.
-They will present this work to peers and a jury of current and former Princeton journalism instructors at an interdisciplinary year-end colloquium.
+Students must produce a piece of journalism based on field reporting or reflecting on the challenges facing modern journalists and, near the end of their senior year, present this work to peers and a jury of current and former Princeton journalism instructors at an interdisciplinary year-end colloquium.